 So he knew he needed a change.
 He then started working as a public speaker in the mental health sphere and was giving his story to different institutions and he loved what he was doing.
 He also worked various roles within mental health but he wasn’t sure what he wanted to do initially.

 Logan was initially warned by the doctors and social workers about the stigma around mental illness.
 There could be discrimination and it could jeopardize his career and relationships.
 So they told him it’s not a good idea to tell people outside of your most immediate circle.
 He was frustrated by this and listened to their advice.
 He was ashamed of his disorder and didn’t tell anybody.'I was really embarrassed about my bipolar disorder.
 I didn't really tell anybody.
 It was a horrible way to live.'Click To Tweet

 [07:30] What Bipolar Disorder Looks Like

 He thought it would have come out no matter what but at that time he was experiencing insomnia, he knew he needed sleep.
 He knew he wanted to sleep but he was still so ashamed of talking to a therapist, much less telling anyone.
-He didn’t tell his parents or his friends about what was going on.
+Logan didn’t tell his parents or his friends about what was going on.
 But then had he told anyone sooner, it wouldn’t have gone so acute.
 It could have been a little bit friendlier means of diagnosis.'I think having a social support network was really what helped me manage my bipolar disorder better.'Click To Tweet

 [12:40] Going to Medical School with Bipolar Disorder

-[15:45] Bringing Up Red Flags in an Application
+[15:45] Bringing Up Red Flags in Your Medical School Application

 And I’ve talked about this several times since, about bringing up red flags.
-I have always recommended trying t not disclose things that are going to be an easy out for the admissions committees.
+I have always recommended trying to not disclose things that are going to be an “easy out” for the admissions committees.

 So when you look at a disability or mental illness, DUIs, alcohol abuse, arrest, etc. they’d be thinking that there are 10,000 other applications here that don’t have this so why should they even bother wasting a second with this application.